santosh0787/consul_terraform_example/README.md

 # consul terraform example
-This is to provide small example to create infrastructure on Azure with terraform by saving its state in Consul and getting variables from Consul.
+This is to provide small example to create infrastructure on Azure with terraform by reading variables from Consul and saving its state in Consul.

 **Prerequisite:**